Pierre Bordage

-Pierre Bordage (born 29 January 1955) is a French science fiction author.
+Pierre Bordage (29 January 1955 – 26 December 2025) was a French science fiction author.
 He won the Cosmos 2000 prize in 1996 for his novel La Citadelle Hyponéros.

+Life and career

-Pierre Bordage was born in La Réorthe, Vendée, and is one of France's best-selling science fiction writers.
-His books have been translated in several European countries (Russia, Italy, Spain, Slovenia, Romania, etc.)
+Pierre Bordage was born in La Réorthe, Vendée, and was one of France's best-selling science fiction writers.
+His books have been translated in several European countries (Russia, Italy, Spain, Slovenia, Romania, etc.).

 He was winner of the 2008 Cezam Prix Littéraire Inter CE for Porteur d’âmes.

-He was influenced by Philip José Farmer, Robert A. Heinlein, Frank Herbert, Orson Scott Card, and Star Wars.
+Bordage was influenced by Philip José Farmer, Robert A. Heinlein, Frank Herbert, Orson Scott Card, and Star Wars.

+Bordage died on 26 December 2025, at the age of 70.